seanox/virtual-environment/platform/Resources/platform/Resources/manual.md

-Since about 2010, there has been a project for a virtual environment with a modular structure targeting developers and users, enabling them to work in a fully pre-configured environment with all programs, tools, and services—without modifying the host environment or requiring additional dedicated virtualization resources.
+Since about 2010, there has been a project for a virtual environment with a modular structure targeting developers and users, enabling them to work in a fully pre-configured environment with all programs, tools, and services -- without modifying the host environment or requiring additional dedicated virtualization resources.

 Short setup times, uniform tools with standardized configurations, consistent file system paths, centralized maintenance, and easy distribution and updates